 What Size Cake Pan Should I Use in my Instant Pot?

 This recipe is for a 6-quart Instant Pot, so typically a 7 inch cake pan or springform works best.
-You can often squeeze in an 8 quart if it is not a springform pan.
+You can often squeeze in an 8 inch if it is not a springform pan.
 Be sure to try yours in your Instant Pot liner BEFORE you put the batter in.

 I used the Ekovana pan shown below.
 I also added in a 3-quart version because you could half this recipe and cook in it.